 Secured Credit Cards

 Secured credit cards are exactly what they sound like.
 Lenders will provide you with usage after you put in the funds to use the card.
 The amount you deposit will be the card’s credit limit.
-Once you start using your credit card and paying it back, those transactions will be reported to credit bureaus.
+Once you start using your credit card and paying it back, those transactions will be reported to credit reporting agencies.
 If you make your payments on time, you may be able to get credit from the lender without using a down payment (an unsecured credit card).
 Secured credit cards can be a great way to learn to use credit cards wisely, all while building credit.

 Reporting Your Rent Payments and Utility Bills